Divya-Solanke/data_analysis_dashboard/README.md

 3] Line Chart:
 	A Line Chart is used to show how data changes over time.
-	A line chart is used to analyse sales trends over time.
-	It helps in identifying patterns, seasonal variations, and growth or decline in business performance.
-	This visualization supports better forecasting and decision-making.
 	     Main Purpose:
                       1.To Show Trends Over Time
                       2.Identify Seasonal Patterns